samfisherirl/Ryles-Streamlabs-RVC-TTS/README.md

 set output to go to desired Cable-{}.

-7) TESTING will set random voices, allowing for testing. then in Streamlabs, use messsagetemplate for custom voice testing -> commands.
-By default, the delimiter is "|". the user will put the command between pipes.
+7) TESTING will set random voices, you cannot customize the TTS test message.
+By default, the delimiter is "|" for user commands via tts. the listener window will print the model chosen prior to audio playing.

 example: